-7 Things Not to Say to a Migraine Sufferer
+7 Things You Shouldn't Say to Migraine Sufferers

 Choose your words carefully when it comes to the complicated condition of migraines.